IFI History TimelineView Graphic of IFI’s History Timeline

 Oregon.
-Heather Murray, a former missionary in Turkey, joined IFI in 2014 to work at Portland (OR) State University with FOCUS, and Pamoja House, a multi-ministry cooperative in Portland that ministers to refugees and immigrants.
+Heather Murray, a formerly serving others in Turkey, joined IFI in 2014 to work at Portland (OR) State University with FOCUS, and Pamoja House, a multi-ministry cooperative in Portland that serves refugees and immigrants.

 Texas.
 In 2016, God moved IFI Columbus staff George and (former intern) Heena Chow to Houston TX when George was hired to teach design at the University of Houston (UH).
 The Chows have joined the ISM at UH, bought a house in an international neighborhood, and attend an international church.

 Almost at the same time, God called Drs.
 David and Carol Kunselman to establish IFI at Texas Tech University in Lubbock TX.
 David, who has served as a pastor in Australia, worked with Wycliffe Bible Translators, and has a doctorate in mentoring, hopes to do one-year intensive discipleship with Christian internationals before they return to their homeland.

 New Staff Positions

 With the growth in staff outside of Columbus, IFI leaders realized they needed help in overseeing, encouraging, resourcing, guiding, and inspiring new staff.
 A National Field Director position was created for those purposes in 2013, and Bruce Fulcher, a professional counselor with many years’ experience serving refugees and immigrants, was hired to fill the position.
 In 2015, God called Estera Pirosca (now Escobar) as IFI’s first National Staff Recruiter/Trainer.